 The earliest vineyard plantings on the Detert property date to the 1870’s but the modern day plantings are from 1949.
 The site used to also be home to a cherry orchard which was common in the Napa Valley before vineyards dominated.
 In fact this is the oldest known Cabernet Franc vineyard in Napa Valley.
 George Yount’s grandson (the town of Yountville takes its name from the Yount name) used to own the property and the vineyards were at one point part of the historical To Kalon Vineyard.
 Nearby neighbors include Emilio’s Terrace, Far Niente, Harlan Estate, and Robert Mondavi Winery.

-Tom was the assistant winemaker to Heidi Peterson Barrett at Revana Family Vineyards and also Revana’s General Manager.
-He has been Detert’s winemaker since their first vintage and today focuses his efforts entirely on the Detert wines as well as select hospitality.
+For a number of years, Tom was the assistant winemaker to Heidi Peterson Barrett at Revana Family Vineyards and also Revana’s General Manager.
+Today while continuing to produce the Detert Family wines, he also operates and makes the wines for Dakota Shy Winery (with his business partners).
+He has been Detert’s winemaker since their first vintage.
 While Tom’s major in college was Journalism he has had the wine bug for many years, helped by growing up around his family’s vineyard and harvest.
 He started working at the Wine Spectator where he was able to learn more about California’s wine industry.
 One of the perks of the job involved tasting a wide variety of wine from California producers.
 Later he worked at Turley Wine Cellars, Joseph Phelps and as expected, Robert Mondavi Winery.
 Tom’s focus on the winemaking is on showcasing the varietal characteristics of his vineyards’ fruit.

-In comparison is the 2006 vintage – it is a darker wine with less bottle age and has a richer flavor profile.
+In comparison is the 2006 vintage – the 2006 Detert Family Vineyards Cabernet Franc is a darker wine with less bottle age and has a richer flavor profile.
 As Tom says, “a Cabernet Franc should smell and taste like a Cabernet Franc” – there are of course different styles one can create with this varietal – their style is a food friendly wine showing the best of the varietal characteristics.
 While still a young wine, it is still very balanced.
 The finish is lengthy and layered with broad but delicate tannins.
 Their Cabernet Francs do not have the “green” characteristic that you might find from this varietal growing in a slightly cooler region, rather they exhibit a pleasant herbal note, more like sage.

 The wines are always bottle aged at least a year before being released.
 Production is limited, usually under 600 cases between the two wines and the best way to acquire the wine is direct through their website.
 You can also find their wine locally at select restaurants and wine wine shops including Backroom Wines in Napa & Enoteca in Calistoga.